|Production and deliveries

 Efficient IT support is required to be able to plan and manage the production and when handling sales and purchasing.
 Disruptions in IT support and unauthorised access to information can have significant negative effects on the business.

+Holmen runs operations that require environmental permits.
+The permits specify conditions regarding permitted production volumes and permitted emissions to air and water.
 Production disruptions can cause breaches of emissions conditions set for the business by environmental authorities, which could impact the environment.
+In places where Holmen has conducted industrial operations, the need for remediation may entail future costs.

 |Health and safety